p6345uk/jira-dark-theme/README.md

 and load the extension using `Load unpacked extension`.

 I don't have any plans to publish this extension at the moment.

+To Update the Theme Specify the url's in the manifest.json file